 - Peel and dice the butternut squash, removing the seeds.
 Peel carrots and chop them along with the celery and onion.
 Add all veggies to two roasting pans and top with olive oil, salt and pepper.
 Coat to combine.

-- Roast vegetables in 375 degree convection oven (or 400 degree regular oven) until soft.
+Roast vegetables in 375 degree convection oven (or 400 degree regular oven) until soft.
 Remove from oven and set aside.
+(Reserve a few chunks of squash for topping the soup.
+Presentation purposes only.)

 Dice bacon and fry in large stock pan, until crisp.
 Remove bacon, drain all but two tablespoons of the fat, and set aside.

 Add diced garlic to pan (with reserved bacon fat) and stir for 30 seconds.
 Add the roasted vegetables, half of the bacon, the chicken broth and the cayenne pepper and cinnamon.
 Simmer for 10 minutes.

 Use an immersion blender (or pour into a blender) to cream the vegetables and bacon until mostly smooth.
 (It's ok to have a few small chunks remaining.)